Padang Corner – Tasty Corner

 For rice sets, you can choose from seafood, curry chicken or beef rendang, just to name a few.
 Each set comes with vegetables, and either an egg or fried beancurd.
 We ordered a couple of the seafood sets — one with prawn, the other sotong (calamari).

 One conclusion I have come to is that the lady boss must really love to cook!
 All her dishes are cooked in different gravies.
-Even for the chili gravy, she would have variations.
-For example, the prawns and the sotong are cooked in two very different chili sauces.
-The prawn gravy is a bright chili red color with a sourish tinge.
-The sotong gravy is a deeper red, with a sweeter taste that is similar to sambal chili.
+Even for the chilli gravy, she would have variations.
+For example, the prawns and the sotong are cooked in two very different chilli sauces.
+The prawn gravy is a bright chilli red colour with a sourish tinge.
+The sotong gravy is a deeper red, with a sweeter taste that is similar to sambal chilli.

 And both of them taste good!

-In any case, an additional alternative for Indonesian food is always welcome. (it’s halal too!) the flavors at padang corner are tasty alright, without you having to wait long to be served your food.
+In any case, an additional alternative for Indonesian food is always welcome. (it’s halal too!) the flavours at padang corner are tasty all right, without you having to wait long to be served your food.
 Just be sure to go there earlier in the day before the food turns cold.

 Kopitiam, Plaza Singapura